nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <hr/>

 ### Update the quantity of an item in Fridget: `update`
-Use this command if you want to update the quantity of items in Fridget.
+Use this command if you want to update the quantity of items currently in Fridget.

 Format: `update ITEM_NAME`